youareabitch/PazzoWork/README.md

 # PazzoWork
 for interview

-a simple project contains crud function include frond-end and back-end
+a simple project contains crud functions include frond-end and back-end